-Dubai Holidays – Dates for UAE Public Holidays 2014 – 2015
+Abu Dhabi, Dubai Holidays 2015 and 2016 – Dates for UAE Public Holidays

-Dubai holidays – dates for UAE public holidays in 2014 and 2015.
+Dubai holidays – dates for UAE public holidays in 2015 and 2016.
 Note, exact days will vary according to the Islamic calendar.

-Islamic holidays that fall onto a weekend do not translate into holidays from work, or do not necessarily translate.
+Note: Islamic holidays that fall onto a weekend do not translate into holidays from work, or do not necessarily translate.
 This will be up to the discretion of your employer.
 If Eid falls on a weekend for example, there may be no actual holiday from work, although of course it remains a deeply religious event and celebration.

 Schools are usually treated as public sector entities which means they get longer holidays than private sector companies.
 This can cause some difficulty for parents in private sector companies that will have to find cover for their children.
 Eid for example, is usually a 5 day holiday for the public sector, and a 2 day holiday for the private sector.